Violence can be surprising, fast, and random

 The results were interesting because they showed how people appear to decide in advance the level of danger they may be in and whether or not they may need to defend themselves.
 People operate on a "feeling" about what will or won't happen in a given situation.

-But take a look at some recent Armed Citizen stories from the NRA:
+But take a look at some recent Armed Citizen stories:

 Sex offender attempts to break into home: